DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 ### INTRODUCTION & FIRST WORDS<a name="intro"></a>

-Due to its reduced size (regardling its big brother), the _6OP-DX Kompakt_ module doesn't permit to do sound design (voices can't be edited, except **MONOPHONIC** state by its dedicated button above the touchscreen, and the modulation matrix).
+Due to its reduced size (regardling its big brother), the _6OP-DX Kompakt_ module doesn't permit to do sound design (voices can't be edited, except **MONOPHONIC** state, by its dedicated button above the touchscreen).

 To use altered sounds, or make yours from scratch, please use _6OP-DX_ module instead, then save your sound design session to .6opdx file (or export as SysEx), then import the file to _6OP-DX Kompakt_ module.

 Also, you'll can use third party software/plugin (or a real DX7 synthesizer) like freeware Dexed (or paid chipsynth OPS7) to create SysEx file, then import it into _6OP-DX Kompakt_ module.

 So you'll can consider:
-- 6OP-DX (the big) as sound (voice) editor.
+- 6OP-DX (the big) either as voice synthesizer and as voice (sound) editor.
 - 6OP-DX Kompakt as player, for production in your racks.

 Do not forget both _6OP-DX Kompakt_ and _6OP-DX_ modules are **free for everyone** (license keyfile isn't required).